Introducing the MA in Intercultural Studies

 Transfer of up to 27 hours credit is allowed toward the MA in Intercultural Studies program from accredited graduate schools.
 Students must have earned a grade of B- or better for a course to be considered for transfer.
 In addition, only courses taken elsewhere within 10 years of the date of matriculation to the MA in Intercultural Studies program will be considered for transfer.
 Transferability of credits earned at this institution and transferred to another is at the discretion of the receiving institution.
 Consult the registrar's office for information on eligibility of transfer credit.

 Formal campus residency is not required for this program.
-However, of the 54 hours required for the MA in Intercultural Studies program, a minimum of 27 hours must be taken while enrolled at George Fox University in the joint MAIS program.
+However, of the 54 hours required for the MA in Intercultural Studies program, a minimum of 27 hours must be taken while enrolled in the joint MAIS program.
 Reinstatement to the program after withdrawal requires Admissions Committee action and may subject the student to additional requirements for the degree.

 The MA in Intercultural Studies program is generally three years in length with 54 semester hours of course work required as the minimum for graduation.
 Courses are offered in a two to three week intensive at approved sites in the summer with other coursework undertaken in blended teaching/learning styles.
 This program is a flexible cohort group experience with a hybrid education format of online and face-to-face learning.
 Of the total hours required for the degree, 26 are in Intercultural Studies core courses, 24 in Biblical/Historical/Theological courses, and 4 in spiritual formation.